n3s0/n3s0.github.io/content/feed/notes/networks/simple-residential-network-ftth/index.md

 Sometimes the technician will help you or walk you through setting up your wirelss network and confirm everything is working as expected.

+## Conclusion
+---

+Hopefully this provided some explaination for some of the basics related to a simple intalled as is fiber to the home network design.
+In a longer format this kind of goes into the ins and outs of what a simple network design looks like for fiber to the home customers.
+I'll do some more research and post some fiber to the business simplified installs at some point.

+This is really just for perspective.
+ISPs provide a different solution depending on user needs and what they're willing to purchase.

+I'll also create one for cable providers as well.
+The change with that is normally the medium being used.
+Which will be explained in that post.